FAQ

 How many participants are in each group?

-Group sizes are kept small — usually 3 to 5 participants.
-This allows for a more flexible schedule, personalized attention, and a better overall experience in the field.
+Groups are small — typically 3 to 5 participants.
+This ensures flexibility, personal attention, and the best photographic experience in the field.

 Are non-photographer companions welcome?

-Yes, non-photographer companions are welcome.
-Many participants bring a partner or friend who simply enjoys nature, travel, and the experience of the Azores.
+Yes.
+Many participants bring partners or friends who simply enjoy nature, travel, and the experience of exploring the islands.

 Are inter-island flights or ferries included?